dino-/arch-install/README.md

 - Connect to the internet
 - Set the root user's password to `arch1` with `passwd`
 - Start sshd `# systemctl start sshd`
-- Get the machine's IP for the ansible inventory
+- Get the machine's IP for the ansible inventory file

 On the controller system

-- Edit the `inventory.yml` file, changing the IP to what we discovered above and many of the other variables.
-All configuration is in this file.
+- Edit the `inventory/remote.yml` file, changing the IP to what we discovered above.
-- If this isn't the first run, you may need to remove the target system's IP from the controller system's `.ssh/known_hosts` file for your user
+- If this isn't the first run, you may also need to remove the target system's IP from the controller system's `.ssh/known_hosts` file for your user

-### Running it
+Running it

-    $ ansible-playbook -i inventory.yml install.yml
+    $ ansible-playbook -i inventory/remote.yml install.yml

-For development and debugging, use `--tags` to limit things:
+### Using it on localhost

+#### Pre-Ansible

+On the target machine

+- Boot the Arch installer
+- Connect to the internet
+- Install git and ansible `pacman -Sy git ansible`
+- Clone this project `git clone https://github.com/dino-/arch-install` and enter the directory `cd arch-install`

+Running it

-    $ ansible-playbook -i inventory.yml install.yml --tags="pacstrap,genfstab"
+    $ ansible-playbook -i inventory/localhost.yml install.yml

+*Be very careful what you run this on!* This playbook will destroy the hard drive set in the `drive` variable in `inventory/group_vars/all.yml`

 ### Post-installation